mcooper92/capstone-cooper/README.md

 5. To send active user_ID to the Recommendation Service
 6. To send user product page views to the Events Service

 Process #1 relies on an Elasticsearch Database, which is updated on a set interval, to return user search queries in real-time.
 Similarly, process #4 relies on Redis, which caches the most recent users' recommendations, to return users' recommendations in real-time.
-Recommendations are added to the Redis cache via an SQS queue and polling service.
+In the background, recommendations are added to the Redis cache via an SQS queue and polling service.
 All other processes happen in real-time.
-If a user's recommendations are not present in the cache, a default set of recommendations based on popularity is returned to the user and that user is added to the queue.
+If a user's recommendations are not present in the cache, a default set of recommendations based on popularity is returned to the user and that user is added to the queue to the Recommendation Service.

 ## Getting Started